Home » News » Politics » Elections Explained: A Holistic Guide to Voting for the First Time

 In 2016, according to the U.S. Census Bureau, 61% of voting-age people in the U.S. reported voting, while only about 28% of young people ages 18-29 reported voting.
 Rural counties tended to have high voter turnout, but not necessarily from young people.

-Normally, elections in Utah take place on November 8.
+Normally, the election in Utah would take place on November 8.
 This year, the election has been pushed back to November 21 to accommodate a replacement representative in Congressional District 2.
 That gives us a little extra time to learn about the election.

 Beginning to vote as an 18-year-old can seem overwhelming and easier to just avoid.
 But understanding how to start voting, why all elections are important and how the election process works can help us to get more civically involved.
 For me, I needed someone to sit down and explain that all to me one-on-one.
 That’s what I’m doing for you now.